York St John is committed to maintaining the highest ethical and

 contact for each FREC are as follows:

-The University is a member of the Association of Research Ethics
+The University is a member of the Association for Research Ethics

-Review (official journal of AREC) which is published on a
+Ethics Review (official journal of AfRE) which is published on

 To read the full articles from any of the past